Borrowing and Auto-renewals

 How to apply

-application form and bring it to either of our campus libraries.
+Fill out an application form and bring it to either of our campus libraries.
 Only applicants with a clear library account (no fines) and a valid reason to apply will be considered.

 Once approved you will be sent a letter of introduction from the University Librarian.
 Take this letter, along with your Cardiff Met student card either to Senghennyydd or the Health library at Cardiff University, or RWCMD library to join up.